Sam Bailey: The Power of Love (2014–2016)

+Sing My Heart Out (2016–2018)

 In 2016 she was cast as Mamma Morton in the UK tour of the musical Chicago alongside John Partridge and Hayley Tamaddon.
 Bailey announced on her social media that she had gone to the United States to record her upcoming album.
 She has been working, among others, with Steve Dorff, writing new songs for an album titled Sing My Heart Out, released on 16 September.
 The album charted on the Top 40 in the UK on its first week.
 Sam is co-writer of most of the songs in this new album.

 During the summer holidays in 2016 Bailey toured Butlins Holiday Resorts as part of the Butlins Pop tour 2016.
 Bailey took centre stage at De Montfort Hall as Queen of the Flower of Fairies in Jack and the Beanstalk at the 2016 Christmas pantomime, next to Jon Clegg.

+Theatre and new music (2018–present)

 In 2018, it was announced that Bailey would be stepping into the role of Betty Simpson in Fat Friends – The Musical.
 Bailey then joined the charitable music project "Stronger Together" to support of LGBTI people living in fear in Chechnya.

 Bailey then starred in the Vampires Rock Musical tour, and in July, Bailey released "Bleed Red".
 Her song "Wonderful" was later part of the original soundtrack of the film High Strung: Free Dance.

-In 2020 amid the COVID-19 crisis Sam joined a supergroup of celebrities called The Celebs, the group included Frank Bruno, Kellie Shirley and Toby Anstis to raise money for both Alzheimer's Society and Action for Children.
+In 2020, amid the COVID-19 crisis Sam joined a supergroup of celebrities called The Celebs, the group included Frank Bruno, Kellie Shirley and Toby Anstis to raise money for both Alzheimer's Society and Action for Children.
 They recorded a new rendition of Merry Christmas Everyone by Shakin' Stevens and it was released digitally on 11 December 2020, on independent record label Saga Entertainment.
 The music video debuted exclusively on Good Morning Britain the day before release.
 The song peaked at number two on the iTunes pop chart.

 In 2021 Bailey penned a record deal with independent record label Saga Entertainment, she released her first single on the label on 6 August 2021, a cover of Alannah Myles hit single Black Velvet.
 The song peaked at number one on the Amazon best sellers chart and number 3 on the iTunes rock charts.
+In 2024, she was cast in the theatre production Now!
+That's What I Call a Musical, playing the role of April.
+The production began across the United Kingdom in early 2025.